BenBaudart/tweet-cleaner/README.md

-#Old tweets cleaner
+**Old tweets cleaner**
+--
-###Node.js module for deleting tweets based on a .csv archive file from Twitter
+Node.js module for deleting tweets based on a .csv archive file from Twitter

 Specify a date, and watch all the tweets older than this date get deleted.